coolsoftwaretyler/mst-performance-testing/readme.md

 3. The [gnu-time command](https://www.gnu.org/software/time/), available in your path as `gtime` (this helps maintain compatibility across Mac OS and Linux)
 4. [git](https://git-scm.com/) for source code management.
 5. [bash](https://www.gnu.org/software/bash/) or any shell that can evaluate `.sh` files (used to run Hermes and Node benchmarks).
+6. (optional) If you don't want to set up your local environment, you can instead use [run with Docker](#running-with-docker) and use a pre-built environment.
+But you'll need to have [Docker](https://www.docker.com/) available on your machine.

 ### Building node-hermes